mik30s/c-course/parser/intro.md

 of string, and a pointer to the end of that.
 Why, you ask?
 Because we need to know where the expression ends, so other functions can start from there.

-Of course, we need grammar, so this is how our expressions will be evaluated:
+Of course, we need a grammar that shows how our expressions will be evaluated:

     expression
       '-'? term